rust-lang/rfcs/text/3714-macro-fragment-fields.md

   metavariable expression to generate the appropriate `where` bounds for a `derive`.)

-Some examples of additional fragment specifiers, to be evaluated in the future:
+Some examples of *possible* additional fragment specifiers, to be evaluated in the future:
 - `param` for a single function parameter.
 - `field` for a single field of a `struct`, `union`, or struct-style enum variant.